-The Singapore Heritage Society and the Singapore Association for Social Studies Education, along with support from the Tote Board, Singapore Turf Club & Tan Kah Kee Foundation, proudly present Anatomy of a Riot: Enquiring into the Civil Unrests in our Past, a seminar by educators and students.
-We would also like to thank our venue sponsor, the National Museum of Singapore.
+The Singapore Heritage Society and the Singapore Association for Social Studies Education proudly present Anatomy of a Riot: Enquiring into the Civil Unrests of our Past, a seminar by educators and students.

 Detailed programme can be found HERE.